Executive Function

 You can get the support you need

 In our online course, Shining at School, we share tons of accommodations and strategies to support your child with ADHD at school.
-We also walk you through the steps to getting your child evaluated, getting a plan into place (with accommodations to support executive functions) and what to do when things aren’t working.
+We also walk you through the steps to getting your child evaluated, getting a plan (with accommodations to support executive functions), and what to do when things aren’t working.

 We are here to support you!